SpEZiiL/makefile-template/README.md

   If you don't have a program that can call tests like this, I recommend [utest-script](https://github.com/mfederczuk/utest-script). (also written by me)
+* `MAIN`
+  The source file which contains the `main` function.
+  When linking object files to the test executables, this file will be excluded.
+  This variables is only needed when building an executable.
 * `CCFLAGS` & `CXXFLAGS`
   It's standard Makefile conventions  to use these variables as flags for the **C** and **C++** compiler, add include directories (`-I`), language